-Elbrus Feat
+Elbrus disaster

 Five climbers died after getting caught in a snowstorm while on the highest mountain in Europe, Russia’s Mount Elbrus.